The story started

 There was never a time, no matter how much information I was getting through, that help wasn’t available (almost 24/7 with everyone working remotely).

 A great example is even our caricatures.
-On our email signatures, everyone on placement is taken into the fold at Pearl Lemon and given a sense of ownership.
+On our email signatures, everyone on placement is taken into the fold at Pearl Lemon Group and given a sense of ownership.
 After submitting a ‘selfie’, we’re all given company signatures.

 I’d never had one of these anywhere I’ve worked before, and I love it.
 It feels professional, but fun and is really on-brand.

 We’re encouraged to communicate in an informative but enthusiastic and somewhat playful manner, whether it be with each other or even clients.
 This doesn’t mean that we don’t get the job done though.

 With working remotely and no longer wearing a suit and tie (or even a company uniform), there was room for me to work to my own schedule in a way I felt comfortable.

 This suited me to a tee when I had no other options on the go other than to be working from home.
 Plus, I was actively seeking a company with a younger team filled with my peers.